-And you’ve made the commitment.
+…so you made the commitment.

-You might be getting caught in spin-cycles of sadness / anger / worry / frustration about how your career or your home life or your own health is being impacted by these added responsibilities (and shifts in your family relationships).
+You might be getting stuck in spin-cycles of sadness / anger / worry / frustration about how your career or your home life or your own health is being impacted by these added responsibilities (and shifts in your family relationships).

 Or maybe you’re exhausting yourself in a heroic attempt to save your loved one from their circumstances.